skycoin/viscript/notes/im_bits.md

-George: there's 3 goroutines.
+Red: there's 3 goroutines.
 1 that reads, 1 that writes upon receiving input from viscript, and 1 that waits for those goroutines to end cleans up